Anshoo-Rajput/hello-world/README.md

 # Credits
 ####Give proper credits.
-This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.
+This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contributed in this project.